 Pickles, however, usually have additional spices like peppercorns, garlic, herbs and salt to name just a few.
 For this reason, it’s best to skip giving your dog pickles and stick to just raw cucumbers instead.

 Since cucumbers are mostly water, they’re actually quite a refreshing and hydrating treat for dogs.
 Some ways your pup might enjoy eating cucumbers are:

 - peeled fresh raw slices or spears right out of your hand or in their bowl

 - frozen in cubes on a hot day – check out these frozen cucumber and watermelon dog treats for inspiration!

-- sliced and smeared with some peanut butter or cream cheese for a decadent treat
+- sliced and smeared with some peanut butter, almond butter or cream cheese for a decadent treat

 - dehydrated like our dehydrated eggplant jerky recipe for a crunchy snack